GiorgioRicciardiello/MignotLabNoxturnalParser/README.txt

 Place the pdfs files as input in the folder -> data/input_psg_reports

 OUTPUT
-The output will be given as a a single Excel table containing all the information found on each Noxturnal report, each row is a different de-identified subject and the columns contain the data present in the Noxturnal report
+The output will be given as a single Excel table containing all the information found on each Noxturnal report, each row is a different de-identified subject and the columns contain the data present in the Noxturnal report

 CONFIGURATION